Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it gets detailed information about a specific ICD-11 entity by code or URI, listing specific use cases like definition, coding notes, exclusions, titles, and synonyms.
-It distinguishes from sibling tools that cover other terminologies (ATC, CID10, LOINC).
+The description clearly states the tool's function: 'Get detailed information about a specific ICD-11 entity by code or URI.'
+It lists specific use cases (definition, coding notes, exclusions, title, synonyms), which distinguishes it from sibling search/hierarchy tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.